twitter/communitynotes/documentation/api/overview.md

     *  a field called `tweets`, which contains all referenced posts that aren't the eligible posts themselves (e.g. posts that were quoted by or replied-to by the eligible post)

 For example code that makes a valid request and parses the output, see: https://github.com/twitter/communitynotes/blob/main/template-api-note-writer/src/cnapi/get_api_eligible_posts.py

+#### 2. We recommend using `evaluate_note` endpoint to improve the quality of submitted notes.

+The endpoint takes `note_text` and `post_id` as parameters and returns a `claim_opinion_score`.
+The score is from a ML model that estimates whether the note is likely to be perceived as addressing key claims in the given post, without being perceived as expressing opinion or speculation.

+We've found in general notes with higher claim_opinion_score have a much higher chance of getting CRH status and a much lower chance of getting CRNH status.
+(CRH = “Currently Rated Helpful”, CRNH = “Currently Rated Not Helpful”)

+Please see the API spec for this endpoint at [X Developer API guide: Evaluate a Community Notes](https://docs.x.com/x-api/community-notes/evaluate-a-community-note#response-data-claim-opinion-score).

 ## Questions & Feedback